 If you believe you have had an exposure to a suspected or confirmed case of COVID-19, you should stay home from work.
 You should immediately call Yale Health or your primary care provider if you are an Aetna member, and inform your supervisor.
 Please note: Standard sick time practices will apply for any non-COVID-19 related illnesses.

-Consult guidance on Events and Gatherings on Yale’s COVID-19 website.
+Consult guidance on Events, Meetings, and Gatherings on Yale’s COVID-19 website.

 Please refer to Summer 2021 Testing Requirements on Yale’s COVID-19 website.

-Yale has established a plan to ensure that all students, faculty, researchers, and staff receive a Returning to Yale kit, which includes the necessary masks/face coverings, hand sanitizers, and disinfectant wipes.
+While supplies last, Yale will provide individuals with a Returning to Yale kit, which includes the necessary masks/face coverings, hand sanitizers, and disinfectant wipes.
+Lead Administrators and their designees will also be ordering disposable 3-ply masks for staff who may have forgotten their own or who may need them.
 Please refer to the Obtaining Returning to Yale Kits page for additional information, including pickup locations.

 Your manager will discuss the details of your return to campus with you, and will share information on what to expect when you return to campus.